craigsturgis/craigsturgisdotcom-netlify/src/pages/old/2007-09-17-what-it-means-to-rock-or-reflections-on-guitar-hero.md

 ---
 templateKey: post
-title: "What It Means to Rock -OR- Reflections on Guitar Hero"
+title: "What It Means to Rock OR Reflections on Guitar Hero"
 date: 2007-09-17T05:00:00.000Z
 description: >-
   Reflection on Guitar Hero vs. being on stage